susannajarventausta/susannajarventausta.github.io/README.md

 Now you can find the project running at [localhost:1234](http://localhost:1234).

+## Demo

+I have made a quick [demo](https://youtu.be/pYPx7GlcSvs) of installing and running the project.

 ## Website

 You can also find the project already deployed to the Web [here](https://susannajarventausta.github.io/dist/index.html).